json-api/json-api/format/index.md

 // ...
 ```

+#### Attributes Object <a href="#document-structure-resource-object-attributes-object" id="document-structure-resource-object-attributes"></a>

+The value of the `"attributes"` key is a JSON object (an "attributes object")
+that represents information about the resource object it is contained within.

+The top level of this object shares a namespace with the members of `links` and
+**MUST** reserve the `id` and `type` keys.
+Apart from these restrictions this
+object can contain members keyed by any string valid for this specification.

 #### Attributes <a href="#document-structure-resource-object-attributes" id="document-structure-resource-object-attributes"></a>

-A resource object **MAY** contain additional top-level members.
-These members
+All members which appear in an "attributes object" are considered attributes and
-represent "[attributes]" and may contain any valid JSON value.
+may contain any valid JSON value.

 Although has-one foreign keys (e.g. `author_id`) are often stored internally
 alongside other information to be represented in a resource object, these keys
 **SHOULD NOT** appear as attributes.
 If relations are provided, they **MUST**
 be represented under the "links object".

-#### Complex Attributes <a href="#document-structure-resource-object-complex-attributes" id="document-structure-resource-object-complex-attributes"></a>

-"[Complex attributes]" are [attributes] whose value is an object or array with
-any level of nesting.
-An object that constitutes or is contained in a complex
-attribute **MUST** reserve the `id`, `type`, `links`, and `meta` members for future
-use.

 #### Fields <a href="#document-structure-resource-object-fields" id="document-structure-resource-object-fields" class="headerlink"></a>

-A resource object's [attributes] and relationships are collectively called its
+With the exception of the `self` link, a resource object's [attributes] and
+[links] are collectively called its "[fields]".
-"[fields]". <a href="#document-structure-resource-object-fields" id="document-structure-resource-object-fields"></a>

 #### Resource Identification <a href="#document-structure-resource-identification" id="document-structure-resource-identification" class="headerlink"></a>